 Weed and Pest Management

-Ongoing maintenance occurs in our rail corridors to keep them free of high priority weeds.
-These weeds are identified and monitored.
-Infestations are then treated as required.
+Ongoing maintenance occurs in our rail corridors to identify, monitor and treat weeds as required.

-Pest animal control occurs as needed to prevent high priority pest animals building up in numbers.
-Vegetation management occurs to prevent the harbourage of pest animals on the rail corridor.
+Pest animal control occurs as needed to prevent high priority pest animals infestations.
+Vegetation management occurs to prevent the harbourage of pest animals on the rail corridor as applicable.

 Queensland Rail often works in partnership with adjacent landholders, Councils and other State government agencies to coordinate the control of weeds and pests in a collaborative manner.
 This approach helps to prevent weeds and pests from establishing or spreading along the rail network or on neighbouring properties.

-Queensland Rail manages its waste responsibly.
+Queensland Rail is committed to managing its waste responsibly.
 All waste is disposed of by licensed waste contractors.

 Waste is recycled where possible, including scrap metal, timber, paper, industrial waste, waste oils, as well as some hazardous waste.
 Public recycling bins are available at some stations.